logicalclocks/hops-docs/docs/admin_guide/ldap.rst

    :align: center
    :figclass: align-cente

-    Access to LDAP configuration
+    Access to the LDAP configuration

-Clicking on the LDAP configuration option will lead to the LDAP configuration panel.
+Clicking on the LDAP configuration option will lead you to the LDAP configuration panel.
 From there, administrators will be able to configure the LDAP connection as explained above.

 .. _ldap3.png: ../_images/admin/ldap3.png
 .. figure:: ../imgs/admin/ldap3.png